 Research Proposal

-The project has two interrelated components: implementation and use of CICI for trade processing and mandatory reporting and utilization of CICI, desirable ancillary data and analytics for identifying and investigating hidden networks that have the potential for flow of risks in a systemic crisis.
+Our first objective is to formalize the workflow around the reporting of trades and additional regulatory reporting, with respect to a class of financial contracts and/or market(s).
+We will identify any data/information gaps and assess the quality of the information.
+Our second objective is to enhance a seed dataset of contracts, LEIs and CICIs, with additional information that is scraped/extracted from available public utilities and portals.
+We will develop the appropriate mechanisms for dataset enhancement and network and visual analytics for identifying and investigating hidden networks that have the potential for flow of risks in a systemic crisis.

-Implementation and utilization of CICI for trade processing and reporting
+Task: Workflow and Quality Assessment of Trade Processing and Regulatory Reporting Using CICIs and LEIs

 New regulations emanating from Dodd-Frank legislation will require the reporting of swaps and other contracts under the supervision of the CFTC to be reported utilizing the CICI to identify the counterparties.
-The CFTC proposed rules call for only one side of the trade to report the trade.
-The rules do not specify a format for the reports but require the reports to be in a format acceptable to the Swap Data Repository (SDR) to which the report is sent.
+A close examination of the CFTC proposed rules suggests that there is a requirement for only one participant of the trade to report the trade (one-sided reporting).
+It is also our understanding that the rules do not specify a format for the reports but require the reports to be in a format acceptable to the (relevant) Swap Data Repository (SDR) to which the report is sent.
 Legal entities entering into the trades are required to maintain records of the trade for a specified period of time.
 Transaction data are reported to the SDR and made available, on demand, to the CFTC.
 The regulations are quiet with respect to where in the trade process the CICI is attached to the trade.
 It is unlikely that the CICI for every trade would be attached at the time the trade was done.
 The allocation of trades to an account by an investment advisory often is done subsequent to the actual time of the trade.
 Firms will need to develop software to accommodate the CICI reporting requirements.
 Ultimately, additional reporting requirements will be made including utilizing potential identifiers to classify trade types.

-The research project will investigate:
+The team has identified a SIFI (systemically important financial institution) that is an industry leader with respect to best practices for financial data management.
+We cannot reveal the identity of the SIFI at present as we are negotiating the terms of engagement.
+The SIFI will be used to document and formalize a workflow behind the use of CICs and LEIs and one-sided reporting.

+The following research tasks have been identified; we note that we may not be able to complete all tasks within the “seed first year” requested from the Sloan Foundation:

-the cost and benefits associated with one-sided and two-sided reporting,
+The cost and benefits associated with one-sided and two-sided reporting.

-as mentioned other places in this document, there are reasons to prefer one over the other.
-It is also possible to convert from one to the other, but with some attendant error, which we will characterize carefully.
+The pros and cons of both will be studied with respect to information quality and data gaps.
+It is also possible to convert from one to the other, but with some (negative) impact on quality.

-standardization of reporting formats,
+Standardization of reporting formats by the SIFIs.

-having identified entities is a great first step.
-However, further analysis and aggregation of reports requires standardization of additional report elements.
-We will identify the elements of greatest value and suggest paths to standardization for them.
+Downstream analysis and aggregation of reports requires the standardization of report elements.
+We will identify the elements of greatest value and suggest paths to standardization.

-desirability of reporting to a single regulatory agency, and
+Desirability of reporting to a single regulatory agency.

+We recognize that fragmented and distributed reporting is likely to continue for a long time.
+Thus we will examine the process for an agency such as the OFR to create a comprehensive picture with respect to some regulatory goals.

-the utilization of the Identifier in reducing trade processing errors.
+Reduction in trade processing errors.